olifre/lifelines/_posts/2021-02-07-Colours-of-Past.md

 Breathe in the colours you thought were gone, and realise: these are your colours, guiding you in the present and future.

 They are yours, and they are you.
 They are not only the colours of the past, but also the colours tinging your present and future.
-Let them guide you, and don't lose yourself in reminiscence about a past long gone, be grateful and embrace the future.
+Let them guide you, and don't lose yourself in reminiscence about a past long gone — be grateful and embrace the future.

 ---